How we perform

 Anti-social behaviour

 We know that living happily in your home is about more than the building.
-Anti-social behaviour can have a big impact on quality of life so we do all we can to minimise this, working with partner agencies to ensure a co-ordinated approach.
-We take all reports of anti-social behaviour very seriously and we try to make it as easy as possible for you to report anything that affects you, your home, or your community.
-We had 675 reported cases of anti-social behaviour in the financial year 2023/2024.
-Out of the cases we closed this year, 453 were resolved at the first stage.
+Anti-social behaviour (ASB) can have a big impact on quality of life, so we do all we can to minimise this, working with partner agencies to ensure a co-ordinated approach.
+We take all reports of anti-social behaviour very seriously, and we try to make it as easy as possible for you to report anything that affects you, your home, or your community.
+In April 2024, we introduced a Neighbourhood Management Policy to clarify what constitutes ASB versus neighbourhood issues.
+In the financial year 2024/2025, we recorded 319 ASB cases, resulting in three evictions, along with 550 neighbourhood issues reported.

 Social investment